 Like sapphire the beauty of ruby lies in the richness and intensity of its colour.
 The ideal colour for a ruby is a fluorescent red like that of a traffic signal, with a lively inner sparkle.
-The finest rubies display a colour sometimes described as pigeon’s blood.
+The finest rubies display a colour described as pigeon’s blood.

 Ruby’s crimson shades have led to associations with passion, blood and fire; the ancient Hindus described the glowing hue of the ruby as an inextinguishable fire that burned within the stone.
 Another belief was that the lucky owner of a fine ruby was assured of a life lived in peace and prosperity.

 Rubies are found in marble and in other rocks that were created as a result of prehistoric volcanic eruptions in Africa and southern Asia.
 The world’s finest rubies are generally thought to be from Burma.

-It is thought that in 4000BC emeralds were offered in Babylon, the earliest known gemstone market, and were dedicated by the ancients to the goddess Venus.
-Throughout history they have been a symbol of immortality and faith; their lush green colour has even led to associations with fertility and life.
+Derived from the old Greek word 'smaragdos', meaning green stone, emeralds are thought to be offered in Babylon at the earliest known gemstone market, around 4000 BC.
+They were dedicated by the ancients to the goddess Venus.
+Throughout history they have been a symbol of immortality and faith; their lush green colour has even led to associations with fertility and rebirth.

-Although emeralds lack the fire, high lustre and great hardness of diamond and corundum, the unique velvety green of emeralds places them amongst the most precious of gems.
+Although emeralds lack the fire, high lustre and great hardness of diamond and corundum, the unique velvety green of emeralds places them among the most precious of gems.
 Flawless emeralds are exceedingly rare; many emeralds are fractured and almost all contain mineral inclusions.
-A flawless emerald with a deep rich colour is the most highly prized of all precious gemstones is likely to out-price even a high quality diamond.
-Emerald is traditionally given as a 55th wedding anniversary gift and is the birthstone for May.
+A flawless emerald with a deep rich colour is the most highly prized of all precious gemstone - likely to out-price even a high-quality diamond.

 Tanzanite is the first gemstone in almost 100 years to be officially added to the birthstone calendar it has been adopted as an alternative birthstone for December.

 In fact, we specialise in creating hand-made pieces around individual gemstones.
-Our staff will be delighted to talk to guide you through the various choices available.
+Our boutique teams will be delighted to talk to guide you through the various choices available.